 - The number of data points that will be called during peak usage

-- The total number of connected devices that will be managed by ThingWorx
+- The total number of Things (devices, sensors, connections, modules, etc.) that will be managed by ThingWorx

-- How often data is sent from each device to ThingWorx
+- The frequency at which data is sent from each Thing to ThingWorx

 Identify infrastructure changes

-Once you’ve completed your infrastructure architecture plan, compare it to what exists today.
-Take note of what you’ll need to purchase.
-Consider how to adjust your design to work within the constraints of existing architecture until you’re able to upgrade.
+Once you’ve completed your architecture plan, compare it to what exists today.
+Take note of what you’ll need to purchase and what things need to change in order to get you there.

 Begin sourcing hardware

-If your infrastructure architecture plan requires additional hardware, start sourcing that hardware as soon as possible.
-This is especially important if the procurement process at your organization requires multiple approvals.
+If your architecture plan requires additional hardware, it’s important to start sourcing that hardware right away—especially if the procurement process at your organization requires multiple approvals.